GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 more resharpening episodes, no statistical significance is observed for the residual distribution (t = -0.79; p = 0.43).
 This indicates that for the given sample, and the given predictive variables, random forest predictions are not affected by the flat flake problem.
+A K-S showed no statistical difference between the distribution of observed and predicted original flake mass (D = 0.035; p = 0.8).

 ``` r
 ggpubr::ggarrange(